maruedt/chemometrics/docs/source/index.rst

 .. note::

   chemometrics is work in progress.
-The API is still changing and new functionalities are continuously added.
+The API might still change from one release to the next.

 .. toctree::